 - Staff members demonstrate depth of knowledge when thinking and talking about their program

 - Capacity building takes place on a day-to-day basis

 - Evaluation is conducted because everyone wants to improve programming, not because a report is due to funders.
-You can read more good reasons for evaluations here.

 - Curiosity about outcomes.
 The staff members start with some research questions, and then you find some answers in the data together, and the staff members have even more questions.